What can I complain about?

 What happens after I lodge a formal complaint?

-• Within 10 working days of a complaint being lodged, the University’s Manager of Student Complaints and Appeals will determine the most suitable method for dealing with your complaint and you will be notified about this.
-Methods may include conciliation, investigation, referral to another Deakin service or referral to an informal resolution process.
+• Within 10 working days of a complaint being lodged, the University’s Manager of Student Complaints and Appeals will determine the most suitable method for dealing with your complaint.

 Can I appeal the outcome?